merikan/merikan.com/content/post/jvm-in-a-container.md

 ---

 # tl:dr
 Until Java 8u131 and Java 9 the JVM did not recognize memory or cpu limits set by the container.
 First implementation was a experimental feature and had its flaws but in Java 10, memory limits are automatically recognized and enforced.
 This feature was then backported to Java-8u191.
+If you are running Java 8 update 191 or later, or Java 10, 11,12, 13 etc. you must NOT use the `UseCGroupMemoryLimitForHeap` option.
+Instead you should use the `UseContainerSupport` that is activated by default.

 # Introduction
 Yesterday I had to troubleshoot a Java application in a Kubernetes cluster.
 The application acted very strange and it looked like we had a